xkapil/Notes/DataScience/02-Little-bit-Advanced-Python.md

     square = lambda x: x*x # a square function
     add_three = lambda a,b,c: a+b+c
   ```
-  * Refactoring the square example we just saw a while back
+  * Refactoring the map example of squaring numbers in list which we just saw a while back

   ```
     l1 = [1,2,3,4]